 Why Choose Westwind Aviation?

-While I had my first introduction to flying in 1979 my career as a professional pilot commenced in 1985 following the study, saving and training required to complete a Private and a Commercial Pilot Licence and Instrument Rating Certificates.
-Prior to this I held a variety of jobs from cleaning hangar floors to assisting engineers maintaining a wide range of General Aviation aircraft, I was rewarded with my first job as pilot in Cessna aircraft in the North of Australia.
-My General Aviation career lasted for about 3000 flying hours before moving to New Zealand to fly for an airline.
-While I have been flying now for about 40 years, I enjoy the engineering aspect of the industry as well.
+I had my first introduction to flying in 1979 and my career as a pilot commenced in 1985 following the study, saving the funds, and then undergoing the training required to complete my Private and Commercial Licences and an Instrument Rating.
+During these early years tackled a variety of jobs ranging from cleaning hangar floors to assisting engineers maintaining a range of General Aviation single and twin-engine aircraft.
+Upon completion of flight training, persistence was rewarded with a job as pilot of Cessna single engine aircraft in the Northern Territory of Australia.

 Why my interest in Light Sport Aircraft?

 When the aircraft was finished, it was registered ZK MYN (mine) and a CAA certification survey was undertaken.
-The aircraft received a Permit to Fly and the test flying conducted.
+The aircraft received a Permit to Fly and the test flying was conducted.

-The aircraft would later go on to be awarded the SAANZ prize in 2017 for the best kit built aircraft at their Bi Annual event held at Ashburton in the South Island.
+The aircraft would later go on to be awarded the SAANZ prize in 2017 for the best kit-built aircraft at their Biannual event held at Ashburton in the South Island.

-Prior to the build process, having formed a plan aligned with future goals for Westwind Aviation activity, I became the AeroKits sub agent for New Zealand.
+Prior to the build, having formed a plan aligned with future goals for Westwind Aviation activity, I was appointed as the sub agent for New Zealand.